-Messy desks only work if you know your system.
-If you are a naturally cluttered person, find a way to keep yourself straight.
-I clip some of my important documents to the wall by my workspace and make piles of papers that only I understand.
-If you can navigate your own messy desk, it works for you.
+If you want a messy desk, that’s fine, but only if you have a system.
+If you’re naturally cluttered, find a way to keep yourself organized.
+I clip some important documents to the wall near my workspace and make piles of papers that only I understand.
+As long as you can navigate your messy desk, it works for you.